Union Free School (New Hamburg, New York): History

 The building was probably begun in the early 1870s, during New Hamburg's peak years as a river port.
 It replaced an old one-room schoolhouse on the main road towards Poughkeepsie, and is first shown on an 1876 map.
 At the time of its construction it was the only Free School in the Town of Poughkeepsie, with its own local school board.

-It is still in basic form a one-room schoolhouse, but five times large than the extant Grammar School in Chelsea to the south.
+It is still in basic form a one-room schoolhouse, but five times larger than the extant Grammar School in Chelsea to the south.
 Its size and placement on the rise overlooking the river suggest the pride the community of New Hamburg took in it.
 The modest decoration shows the widespread acceptance of the Picturesque aesthetic in the area at the time.

 It remained in use until the district was absorbed into the Wappinger Central School District in 1940.
 After the war it was used as a plastic factory for a while.
 It lay vacant and was later restored into a house, with art studio space.